MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-overview.md

 1. [Event registration form](set-up-event.md) - allow registration to events
 1. [Preference center](real-time-marketing-preference-centers.md) - manage consent preferences

 The **marketing** and **event registration** form types are similar.
-All feature of marketing forms apply to event registration forms, with the exception of audience configuration.
+All features of marketing forms apply to event registration forms, except for audience configuration.
 The event registration forms can target only the Contact audience.
-On the other hand event registration forms have some extra features like dynamic components to render list of sessions, speakers or details about event.
+On the other hand event registration forms have some extra features like dynamic components to render list of sessions, speakers, or details about event.
 Event registration forms can also create *event registration* records.
 Event registration forms also have a different publishing UI.

 ### Marketing form